Rishie123/Rishabh-Jain-2001721083040/readme.md

-This was an old personal project on Digital Elevation Models
+This is a very old personal project on Digital Elevation Models for my hometown.

 I will find the jupyter notebook and upload here soon.

-It does not need to be reproduced and is just stored for a backup here.
+It does not need to be reproduced.